Hari-Prasath-M91/Property-Management-System/README.md

 5. **Set Up the Database**
    - Run the Backend.sql file using your Oracle client to create tables and schema
    - Run Photo Upload.py once to initialize the database with sample images

+6. **Change the Paths**
+   - Change the paths present in the files Home.py and Photo Uplod.py according to your directory structure to avoid any errors

 ## Running the Project